mojtaba1995/Genetic-Algorithm/README.md

 }
 </code></pre>
 ---------------------------------------------------------------------------------
-By changing these lines you can change constraints.
+By changing these lines it is possible change constraints.
+The 100000 is the penalty value and can be changed from problem to problem.

 <pre><code>
 if (<b>chorome[i].getgene(0).getvalue() > 9</b>) {
 	z[i][0] = z[i][0] - 100000;